GowthamRajasri/c-sharp-validator/readme.md

 //These inputs are passing as parameter like, var resultObj = RSValidator.RSValidate(InputMessage,InputRule,CustomMessages).

-//Get input keys and corresponding  values and validation rules using methods and do the validations.
+// And get input keys and corresponding  values and validation rules using methods.
+// Using switch case detect which validation and call that method.

 //Error output is dictionary format
 Dictionary<string, string>
-//Here key is inputmessage key and value is coresponding error message.
+//Here key is inputkey and value is corresponding error messages.

-//If output has error return true or else return false. public bool HasError
+//If output has error return true or elae return fales public bool HasError

 //Get errorkeys only
 public List<string> ErrorKeys

 //Get errorvalues only
  public string[] ErrorValues

-//Get errorkeyvalues
-public Dictionary<string, string> ErrorkeyValues

 ```